HYLODE/HyUi/README.md

 |-- readme.md           // this file and the project root
 |-- Makefile            // standard project commands to be run from the shell
 |-- config files        // e.g. requirements.txt, .gitignore
-|-- .secrets            // e.g. .secrets etc excluded from version control
-|-- secrets.example     // an example version of .secrets above
+|-- env.example         // an example version of .env
 |-- docker-compose.yml  // orchestrate front/backend
 |-- src
     |-- frontend